jksdua/sec-cheat-sheet/web/directory-indexing/hidden-files/ds_store/readme.md

 ### Exploitation

+__Update:__ Turns out Nessus does a pretty good job at parsing this file and returning all its entries.
+So, if you have already run Nessus, you don't need to go through the following steps manually.

 Unfortunately, there is not much information on how to use this vulnerability to exploit a remote system.
 Opening the file in a basic text editor might look like below.

 ![Basic Text Editor](./basic-text-editor.PNG)